Darkcybe/darkcybe.github.io/_posts/Ethical Hacking Tools/Frameworks and Suites/2022-10-21-PowerShell-Empire.md

 4. Press `submit` to initiate the HTTP Listener

+> Additional configuration can be set, such as:
+> - KillDate: An expiration date that sets agent autocleanup
+> - DefaultProfile: Sets the URL GET request parameters to blend into normal traffic
+> - UserAgent: Set the UA string, useful to masquerade traffic
+> - ServerVersion: Set to a common Server Header to masquerade traffic

 ## Adding a Stager through Starkiller

 1. Navigate to the Stager window